 The effects of different carbon sources on extracellular enzyme activity were tested.
 Wheat bran, barley straw, xylan, pine saw dust, and agave were used as sole carbon sources, and xylanase and cellulase activity was determined.
 The highest level of xylanase was observed with barley straw, reaching its maximum (91.9 U/mL) on day 4 and gradually diminishing thereafter, probably because the xylanases were degraded by proteolytic enzymes after 4 days.
-A. fumigatus N2 grown well in the media containing wheat bran, but the xylanase activity was lower than fermentation in the barley straw media.
-The maximum xylanase activity from xylan media was lower than the enzyme production from wheat bran and barley straw.
+A. fumigatus N2 grown well in the media containing wheat bran, but the xylanase activity from xylan media was lower than the enzyme production from wheat bran and barley straw.
 However, the xylanase activity remained stable after reaching the highest activity in xylan media.
 Negligible xylanase activity was achieved in agave and pine saw dust media (Fig. 2).